island-is/island.is/libs/judicial-system/audit-trail/README.md

 ### Steps to Execute Unit Tests

 1. Open your terminal.
-2. Ensure you are in the root directory of the project.
+2. Navigate to the root directory of the project.
 3. Run the following command to execute the unit tests:

    ```sh
    nx test judicial-system-audit-trail
    ```

-This command leverages Jest to run all unit tests associated with the `judicial-system-audit-trail` library, providing feedback and results for any failed tests or detected issues.
+This command utilizes Jest to run all unit tests associated with the `judicial-system-audit-trail` library, providing feedback and results for any failed tests or detected issues.
 ```